amine-sakka/matrixfact/README.md

 ![Screenshot from 2019-08-18 11-59-03](https://user-images.githubusercontent.com/43292310/63223577-a567ed80-c1af-11e9-973a-9729c16d38d8.png)

 Or you can install them individually.

-To install pandas
+To install pandas :
 ```
 sudo pip install pandas
 ```
-To install csv
+To install csv :
 ```
 sudo pip install python-csv
 ```
-To install numpy
+To install numpy  :
 ```
 sudo pip install numpy
 ```

 ## Running the programm

-The program consist of one part finelMF the program needs takes the file sesmester1.csv history data of all the students and it also take the file toPredict.csv .
+The program consist of one part finelMF the program needs to takes the file sesmester1.csv (history data of all the students) and it also take the file toPredict.csv .

-toPredict.csv represent the students you want to predict their average the file toPredict.csv contains the notes of the students that they got and the exam mark that the student didn t get will be represented by a zero 0.0 these are our targets we are gonna try to predict these so will be able to calculate the final average the average of the semester.
+toPredict.csv represent the students you want to predict their average the file  contains the exams results of the students the marks they got and the exam marks that the student didn t get (it will be represented by a zero 0.0 these are our targets we are gonna try to predict these so that we will be able to calculate the final average the average of the semester).

 to run the program you need to use the command
 ```